Correlating LSAT and GPA

 While there are a variety of criteria considered for admission into law schools, the LSAT's score is probably the most important of all of them.
 However, the GPA is a close second and the remaining criteria play a role in very few of the admissions into law schools.

 Can a High LSAT Score Make Up For a Low GPA?

 This is a common query in the minds of almost all potential law school students.
 The answer to this one is that to some extent you can cover up for the deficiency of one with the other but only within limits.
 If either of the scores is too low, you will find it difficult to get into a good law school.

 Who is a 'Splitter' and Who is a 'Reverse Splitter'?

 A 'splitter' is a conventional term for someone who has a high LSAT score relative to a low GPA.
 A 'reverse splitter' is someone who has the reverse, a low LSAT score and a high GPA.

-If you do decide to attempt the LSAT again in an effort to improve your scores, bear in mind that most law schools will consider the average of all your LSAT scores and not just your highest score.
-The LSAC does not entertain requests for partial scores, hence your entire LSAT history will be available to the law schools.
-The attempt to improve LSAT scores will really work only if you genuinely feel that a low LSAT score does not reflect your true abilities.
-If this is the case, then a more rigorous preparation with perhaps LSAT prep classes, may be able to help you.
+If you do decide to attempt the test again in an effort to improve your scores, bear in mind that most law schools will consider the average marks of all your attempts and not just your highest score.
+The LSAC does not entertain requests for partial scores, hence your entire test history will be available to the law schools.
+The attempt to improve will really work only if you genuinely feel that a low score does not reflect your true abilities.
+If this is the case, then more rigorous preparation with prep classes, may be able to help you.

 Measure Whether Your LSAT, GPA and Other Criteria Are Enough For Law School Admissions:

-You can measure whether your LSAT score and GPA are good enough to get you into law school by using websites such as www.lsac.org and www.lawschoolpredictor.com .
-You can enter your LSAT score and GPA and these websites will inform you what your chances are at most of the law schools.
+You can measure whether your marks in LSAT and GPA are good enough to get you into law school by using websites such as www.lsac.org and www.lawschoolpredictor.com .
+You can enter the respective scores and these websites will inform you what your chances are at most of the law schools.